 - It is used to treat MS (multiple sclerosis).

-- If your child has had the varicella vaccine in the past month.
+- If you have had the varicella vaccine in the past month.

 This is not a list of all drugs or health problems that interact with this drug.